jabirali/geneus/doc/txt/01-dependencies.md

 in that case, the problem goes away by running the command `ulimit -s unlimited` to increase the stack size (assuming a Linux/Unix system with a Bourne-based shell).
 If this doesn't work, please send a bug report, and try GFortran in the mean time.

-Note also that the project *may* or *may not* compile using older versions than GFortran 5.0 and IFort 16.0; I know that older versions of the code ran fine using GFortran 4.9, but I haven't spent much time testing old compilers.

 There are also some more optional dependencies: